AnnikaV9/usv3-framework/README.md

 Configuration options from [config/admins.yml](config/admins.yml), [config/api_keys.yml](config/api_keys.yml), [config/core_config.yml](config/core_config.yml) and [config/cmd_config.yml](config/cmd_config.yml) are loaded as `bot.admins`, `bot.api_keys`, `bot.config` and `bot.cmd_config` respectively.

-After creating a module, you can add it with `poetry run register <module>.py`.
-This will copy it to its respective event in [usv3/events](usv3/events), register it in [config/modules.yml](config/modules.yml) and add any specified dependencies to [pyproject.toml](pyproject.toml).
-The new dependencies can be installed by running `poetry install` again.
+After creating a module, place it in its respective event in [usv3/events](usv3/events).
+The module will be found and loaded automatically.
+If your module has any dependencies, add them to [pyproject.toml](pyproject.toml) under `tool.poetry.group.cmd.dependencies` and run `poetry install` again.

-For chat/whisper commands, the name that you register the module as will be the command that calls it.
+For chat/whisper commands, the name of the module will be the command that calls it.
 You can add an alias for each one if a shorter alternate command is needed.

-The `reload` command live reloads all loaded modules and any new modules that have been registered.
+The `reload` command live reloads all loaded modules and any new modules that have been added.
 Note that this will re-run `on_load()` in all modules that have it.
 All configuration files except [config/core_config.yml](config/core_config.yml) will be reloaded.

 ## Replying to the server